Canon SX420 vs Sony RX1R II

 It is notable that the RX1R II has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The SX420 does not feature such a mic input.

-Both the SX420 and the RX1R II are recent models that are part of the current product line-up.
-The RX1R II replaced the earlier Sony RX1R, while the SX420 followed on from the Canon SX410.
+The RX1R II is a recent model that features in the current product line-up of Sony.
+In contrast, the SX420 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the SX420 was succeeded by the Canon SX430.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So what is the bottom line?
 Which of the two cameras – the Canon SX420 or the Sony RX1R II – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.